Skip Navigation LinksPoisonous-Mushrooms

 Poisonous Wild Mushrooms

 If you or someone you know has eaten a poisonous mushroom, immediately seek medical care or call the California Poison Control Hotline at 1-800-222-1222.
 The hotline can tell you exactly what to do in case of a mushroom poisoning.
-They can also provide guidance to medical providers to ensure proper care.
-The hotline operates 24 hours a day, 7 days a week, in multiple languages.
+They also provide guidance to medical providers to ensure proper care.
+The hotline is FREE and operates 24 hours a day, 7 days a week, in over 200 languages.

 Dangers of foraging for wild mushrooms